imadelhanafi/Optimization-Algorithms/README.md

 * xy : position of the nodes
 * (a,b) : Position of end node, knowing that the other extremity is at (0,0)
 * Max-iteration : max iteration allowed in the optimization algorithms
-* Tolerance : Error tolerance allowed
+* Tolerance : Error tolerance
 * imode : choice of the optimization algorithms

 The following figure represents a chain (black points are nodes):